Manifold of Failure: Behavioral Attraction Basins in Language Models

 \section{Methodology}

-We frame the exploration of the LLM behavioral space as a quality-diversity problem.
 MAP-Elites~\cite{mouret2015illuminatingsearchspacesmapping} partitions the behavioral space into a $25 \times 25$ grid (the \emph{archive}, yielding 625 distinct behavioral niches) and attempts to find the highest-quality solution for each cell.
 This allows us to systematically explore the entire behavioral space, rather than searching for a single optimal adversarial prompt.